Skip to content

 How roles work with SSO

 When a user logs in through SSO, TestGen checks the roles claim in the ID token for the value admin (case-insensitive).
-If found, the user is assigned the admin role.
-Otherwise, the user is assigned the default role specified by TG_DEFAULT_ROLE (defaults to business).
+If found, the user is granted system administrator access.
+The user's project-level roles are managed separately through project membership.

 To set the claim name to something other than roles, update the TG_SSO_ROLES_CLAIM variable in docker-compose.yml.

-Admins can assign other roles (such as Data Quality or Analyst) to users from the User Access page after the user's first login.
+System administrators can assign project roles (such as Data Quality or Analyst) to users from the Administration console after the user's first login.

 User Access